 Find a place near your home that is relatively natural.
 The less it is maintained by humans, the better, but there are still wonders to observe in a small garden or empty city lot.
-Take with you something
+Take with you something to write and draw on.

 - 1) First, walk around the area and get a feel for it.
-Spend about 20 minutes walking, climbing, scrambling, and observing with all - 2) Then find a place to sit quietly for 15 minutes, paying attention to all that is there and all that is going on around you. - 3) Write a description of the place and what your senses tell you about it.
+Spend about 20 minutes walking, climbing, scrambling, and observing with all your senses. - 2) Then find a place to sit quietly for 15 minutes, paying attention to all that is there and all that is going on around you. - 3) Write a description of the place and what your senses tell you about it.
 Your description should be detailed and specific; the little things are important!
-Draw two sketches of the area or - 4) Think back in time, about 500 years ago.
+Draw two sketches of the area or something that you observe there. - 4) Think back in time, about 500 years ago.
 What do you think this "natural" place was like then, if you were sitting in this exact same spot?
 Consider landforms, plants, animals, humans, and any other characteristics you think apply.
-Answer from your current
+Answer from your current understanding of the history of your area.

-Extra credit (optional): When you return home, do a little research and see if you can learn more about the history of the area where you
+Extra credit (optional): When you return home, do a little research and see if you can learn more about the history of the area where you explored, and write what you learn.

-Extra credit (optional): Create a poem that is inspired by the natural area
+Extra credit (optional): Create a poem that is inspired by the natural area you explored.